 Ban Glyphosate (and other toxic pesticides) from Playgrounds and Schools

-On November 12, 2019, legislators heard five hours of passionate testimony from a hearing room packed with advocates concerned about pesticides.
+On November 12, 2019, legislators heard five hours of passionate testimony from a hearing room packed with advocates concerned about pesticides (pictured above).
 Over 100 parents, teachers, beekeepers, farmers, landscapers, pediatricians and academics attended the hearing to send a strong message to legislators: it’s time to reduce pesticides use in Massachusetts!

 ⧫ The outdoor use of toxic pesticides like glyphosate and 2,4-D is currently permitted to be sprayed at schools and child care centers in Massachusetts in order “to maintain quality appearance” or (ironically), under the guise of student “safety.”